Ohio River Bridges – Jefferson County, KY, and Clark County, IN

 • Rehabbing the Kennedy Bridge (I-65) with six southbound lanes

-The East End Crossing, now named the Lewis and Clark Bridge, is the first bridge project to receive an Envision® Platinum Sustainability Award from the Institute for Sustainable Infrastructure for the project’s exceptional achievements in sustainable infrastructure design, construction, and operations.
-The bridge opened to traffic on December 18, 2016, and features a new, state-of-the-art, cable-stayed bridge; a tunnel under historic property in Kentucky; and 4 miles of new-terrain highway in Indiana.
+The East End Crossing, now named the Lewis and Clark Bridge, is the first bridge project to receive an Envision® Platinum Sustainability Award from the Institute for Sustainable Infrastructure.
+This award recognizes the project’s exceptional achievements in sustainable infrastructure design, construction, and operations.
+The bridge opened to traffic on December 18, 2016, and features a new, state-of-the-art, cable-stayed bridge.
+It also includes a tunnel under historic property in Kentucky and 4 miles of new-terrain highway in Indiana.
 Highlights include:

 • Building a new East End bridge 8 miles upstream from downtown Louisville

-• Extending the Snyder Freeway (SR 841/I-265) in Kentucky to the new bridge, including a 1,700-ft tunnel under the Drumanard Estate in Prospect
+• Extending the Snyder Freeway (SR 841/I-265) in Kentucky to the new bridge.
+This extension includes a 1,700-ft tunnel under the Drumanard Estate in Prospect.

 Learn More

-The Ohio River Bridges Project, one of the largest transportation improvements in the nation, was designated by Congress as one of 13 projects of national importance.
+The Ohio River Bridges Project is one of the largest transportation improvements in the nation.
+Congress designated it as one of 13 projects of national importance.
 In addition to the two major bridges, the project involved 100+ highway bridges, a 1,700-ft hard-rock tunnel, and 100+ right-of-way acquisitions.
 We design and build bridges that enrich skylines and provide efficient transportation.
 Our portfolio includes more than 4,500 crossings around the world, including landmark projects that carry pedestrians, roads, railways, and pipelines.
 Learn more about our bridge expertise.

 Be the first to receive updates about Parsons news, events, and innovations.
 Subscribe Today!